Xe/Tetra/README.md

 ### From a tarball

-Extract the tarball and continue with configuration.
+Install `liblua5.1-dev` then extract the tarball and continue with configuration.

 ## Configuration